katiestar99/ansible/docs/docsite/rst/user_guide/complex_data_manipulation.rst

 Create dictionary from list
 ---------------------------

-In most languages it is easy to create a dictionary (a.k.a. map/associative array/hash and so on) from a list of pairs, in Ansible there are a couple of ways to do it and the best one for you might depend on the source of your data.
+In most languages it is easy to create a dictionary (a.k.a. map/associative array/hash and so on) from a list of pairs, in Assible there are a couple of ways to do it and the best one for you might depend on the source of your data.

 These example produces ``{"a": "b", "c": "d"}``